Why study Child Nursing with Registered Nurse Status at Liverpool John Moores University?

 We adopt an active blended learning approach, meaning you will experience a combination of face-to-face and online learning during your time at LJMU.
 This enables you to experience a rich and diverse learning experience and engage fully with your studies.
 Our approach ensures that you can easily access support from your personal tutor, either by meeting them on-campus or via a video call to suit your needs.

-Blocks of academic study can be up to six weeks depending on what point in the programme you are at.
-You will work 30 hours a week in clinical practice and will have a weekly study day of 7.5 hours.
+Blocks of academic study can be up to six weeks depending on what point in the programme you have reached.

 Most of your placements will be in the local area but we cannot guarantee that they will all be close to your home.
-In addition there is work related learning once per year in our simulated practice experience.
+In addition there is work-related learning during you simulated practice experience.